 This lightbox accepts 10” x 14” signs, such as the ANSI and IEC compliant laser safety signs available below.
 To insert a sign, simply lift the frame on the side of the lightbox with hinges and insert the appropriate sign (see image to far right).

 Interlock-equipped laser systems can be interlocked with the lightbox to prevent laser use when the lightbox is not illuminated.
 An interlock circuit can be connected to the lightbox interlock either externally or internally.
 The external interlock connection is achieved via a 2.5 mm phono plug (included).
 For information on using the safety interlock, please refer to section 4.2 of the manual.

-Thorlabs' 10" x 14" laser safety signs are directly compatible with our LSS10 lightbox, sold above, are appropriate for standalone use.
+Thorlabs' 10" x 14" laser safety signs are directly compatible with our LSS10 lightbox (sold above) and are also appropriate for standalone use.
 Signs are available with Notice, Caution, Warning, or Danger signal words, as well as Class 3B Warning, Class 4 Danger, and Class 4 Warning designations, all of which are ANSI Z535 certified.
 The appropriate choice of sign should be determined in consultation with your laser safety officer or a qualified laser safety authority who is familiar with your setup.
 These signs are constructed from high-impact polystyrene (HIPS).